-At the end of the round, spellers who spelt correctly will progress to the next round, this is done until the needed number of Qualifiers emerge in the state or regional level, or until a Champion emerges in the National Finals.
+At the end of the round, spellers who spelt correctly will progress to the next round, this is done until the needed number of Qualifiers emerge in the state level, or until a Champion emerges in the National Finals.

 Yes.
 We welcome schools or individuals who wish to come to observe and support the Spellers on the competition day.
 Note that you will be seated as observers on first-come-first-serve bases after participating schools are accommodated.